Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 Accommodation, and getting there

 Planning a trip to Likoma island?
-Want to know how to get there, things to see and do, what accommodation options are available in Chizumulu and Likoma?
-We lived in Malawi for 6 months and visited Likoma as part of our Malawian Travel Itinerary, here’s a Local’s Travel Guide of Likoma and Chizumulu Islands.
+Want to know how to get there, things to see and do, and what accommodation options are available in Chizumulu and Likoma?
+We lived in Malawi for 6 months and visited Likoma as part of our Malawian Travel Itinerary, here’s a Local Travel Guide to Likoma and Chizumulu Islands.

 This paradise though ain’t short of dangers.
-But don’t worry, in this travel blog we’ll tell everything you need to know to stay safe in Likoma Island and Lake Malawi.
+But don’t worry, in this travel blog, we’ll tell you everything you need to know to stay safe in Likoma Island and Lake Malawi.

 Visiting Malawi?
 Find out literally everything you need to know with our